 Do have difficulty staying focused or struggle with completing multi-step tasks?
-Research has shown that individuals with ADHD typically have impaired working memory.
-Cogmed is a program that addresses poor working memory.
+Research has shown that individuals with ADHD typically have impaired executive functions.
+One of these executive functions is Working Memory.
+Cogmed is a computer-based program that addresses poor working memory.

 What is Working Memory?